-In 1998, these initiatives by the Metzler family and Metzler Bank, some of which date back centuries, culminated in the establishment of the Metzler Foundation, which operates independently from the Group.
-The Metzler Foundation concentrates on the development of children and adolescents, primarily in the field of German language learning, and also helps resolve social problems.
-The Foundation's patronage of the arts and culture, health care, science and research, nature and the environment, and community development round off the "portfolio" of support.
+In 1998, these initiatives by the Metzler family and Metzler Bank, some of which date back centuries, culminated in the establishment of the Albert und Barbara von Metzler Foundation, which operates independently from the Group.
+This foundation concentrates on the development of children and adolescents, primarily in the field of German language learning, and also helps resolve social problems.
+The foundation's patronage of the arts and culture, health care, science and research, nature and the environment, and community development round off the "portfolio" of support.
 Its work extends to all of Germany and beyond, especially locations where Metzler has offices.